Valisha/Complex_analysis_codes/README.md

 ### Within each script
 1. dotplot_deg - this helps you create a dotplot for the top 25 degs for each comparison for each defined cluster.
 So it can help you compare the DEGs between tissue1 vs tissue2 within cluster Cd4 for example
 2. top_clonotypes_alluvial - this helps you fined the shared clonotypes across different clusters/conditions and find the ones shared, along with that also "bold" the sequences that you are interested.
 Like I was interested in GP33-related sequences
+3. editable html degs - this script will convert your DEG tabes into editable html outputs, so just add this block to you .Rmd, pass the DEG results here and the biologists will be able to use the rendered html outputs to edit the DEGs of their interest

 ### What You Can Do With This Toolkit
 	•	Rapid DEG exploration for each cluster between tissue/condition groups